aliibrahim80/dalilcoin/doc/publishingformalmathematics.md

 no primitive constant is well-typed.
 In a published theory only finitely many primitive constants will be well-typed.
-Definitions give abbreviations for terms written after the definition and axioms declare that certain propositions are proven by in theory in advance.
+Definitions give abbreviations for terms written after the definition and axioms declare that certain propositions are proven by in the theory in advance.

 #### Items for a signature file include: